daviddadev/apple-website-bss/README.md

 # Welcome to DavidDaDev GitHub Page

-This project is a Tesla Roadster landing page mock up.
+This project is an Apple iPhone landing page mock up.
 For this project I used the introduction of Bootstrap Studio.

 Feel free to look at my projects.
 If you want to drop a line visit my personal [website](http://davidsoto.dev/).